killahdon/wakanda-studio/installation.md

 <img src="img/model-designer-addattribute.png" />

 ### Populate your database
-Create a JS file to populate the database
+Now you can create a JS file to populate your database, and add `batman` to your `Superhero` dataclass

 <img src="img/model-designer-addJSfile.png" />

-## Add your Super Hero

 <img src="img/model-designer-addcode.png" />